Amiejohnstone18/The_Baking_Book/README.md

 The deployment process of this project consisted of:

 Before I created my Heroku application, I had to tell Heroku which applications and dependencies were required to run the app.
-I typed `pip3 freeze –local > requirements.txt` into my GitPub terminal to create the requirements.txt file.
+I typed `pip3 freeze –local > requirements.txt` into my GitHub terminal to create the requirements.txt file.
 The Procfile is what Heroku looks for to know which file runs the app and how to run it.
 I achieved this by typing `echo web: python app.py > Procfile` into the terminal to create the Procfile.
 I checked they were both created successfully in the fire directory and ensured all decencies that are required for flask are listed in the requirements.txt file.

 In Heroku, once logged on I clicked create a new app.
 I typed in my app name and selected the region closest to me.
 Selected Create app.
 In order to connect the app, I set up automatic deployment from my GitHub repository.
 I made sure this was displayed then added my repository name, clicked search, once it found the right repository, I clicked to connect to this app.